Inner German relations

-Inner German relations (German: Innerdeutsche Beziehungen); also known as the FRG-GDR relations, East Germany-West Germany relations, or German-German relations (German: deutsch-deutsche Beziehungen) — were the political, diplomatic, economic, cultural and personal contacts between the two countries; Federal Republic of Germany (West Germany or FRG) and German Democratic Republic (East Germany or GDR), at the period of the official West-East division in the German history from the founding of East Germany on 7 October 1949 to Germany's reunification on 3 October 1990.
+Inner German relations (German: Innerdeutsche Beziehungen), also known as the FRG–GDR relations, East Germany–West Germany relations or German–German relations (German: deutsch-deutsche Beziehungen), were the political, diplomatic, economic, cultural and personal contacts between the Federal Republic of Germany (West Germany or FRG) and the German Democratic Republic (East Germany or GDR), at the period of the West–East division in German history from the founding of East Germany on 7 October 1949 to Germany's reunification on 3 October 1990.

 History

 Postwar period

 After the unconditional surrender of the Wehrmacht in May 1945, the anti-Hitler coalition between the United States and the Soviet Union broke up, and the idea of dividing the defeated country was from then on determined by the emerging East-West conflict (Cold War), which made the inner-German division part of the Iron Curtain dividing the world.

 Important milestones of the gradual demarcation were the US-led Marshall Plan in 1947 as well as the Western currency reform and the Berlin blockade in 1948.
 The integration of the western occupation zones into the community of the Western powers and that of the eastern part into the system of the USSR finally accompanied the founding of the Federal Republic of Germany and that of the GDR in 1949.